mactul/powermake/README.md

 PowerMake was specifically designed for complex projects that have very complicated compilation steps, with a lot of pre-built tasks that need to be compiled on multiple operating systems with different options.

-However, today, even for a 5 files project on Linux with GCC, PowerMake is more convenient than make because out of the box it provides a debug/release mode with different options and different build directories, it can generates a compile_commands.json file for a better integration with vscode, it detects better than make when files need to be recompiled, it provides default rebuild/clean/install options without any configuration, etc...
+However, today, even for a 5 files project on Linux with GCC, PowerMake is more convenient than make because out of the box it provides a debug/release mode with different options and different build directories, it can generate a compile_commands.json file for a better integration with vscode, it detects better than make when files need to be recompiled, it provides default rebuild/clean/install options without any configuration, etc...

 ## Advantages of PowerMake

 - Very easy to read makefiles
   - If you are tired of huge GNU Makefiles, makefile.am or CMakeLists.txt that are impossible to read, you will love PowerMake
-  - You makefile will just be a small python script that can be read from top to bottom, even by someone that have never used PowerMake.
+  - Your makefile will just be a small python script that can be read from top to bottom, even by someone that have never used PowerMake.

 - Cross-Platform:
   - PowerMake can detect the compiler installed on your machine and give you an abstraction of the compiler syntax.